Higashioka's homer starts rally as Padres beat Braves 5-4 to sweep NL Wild Card Series

 After the homer by No. 9 hitter Higashioka, singles by NL batting champ Luis Arraez, Tatis and Jurickson Profar loaded the bases.
 Machado brought in two runs with his double to left, and Merrill tripled to center.

-Soler homered to straightaway center leading off the fifth against Bryan Hoeing, who got the win.
-Harris homered off Jason Adam.
+Soler homered to straightaway center leading off the fifth against reliever Bryan Hoeing, who got the win.
+Harris homered off Jason Adam, but the banged-up Braves were unable to come all the way back.

+“I’m about as proud of a team as I’ve ever had,” Snitker said.
+“We won 89 games.
+It’s amazing what they did.
+We had a chance.
+We got in the tournament.
+Maybe if we get a hit here or there, we are playing tomorrow.
+But we aren’t.”

 AP MLB: https://apnews.com/hub/MLB